d3b-center/peds-brain-auto-seg-public/README.md

     docker compose up
     ```

 It takes about an hour to fully process a single subject's data (depending on your machine specs).
-Model predictions will be stored in an `output/` folder with files named `[subID]_000.nii.gz` .
+Model predictions will be stored in an `output/` folder with files named `[subID]_pred_brainTumorSeg.nii.gz` .

 ## Usage & Citations